model-checking/kani/docs/src/rustc-hacks.md

 ## Inspecting the MIR

-You can easily visualize the MIR that is used as an input to code generation by setting the rust flag `-emit mir`.
+You can easily visualize the MIR that is used as an input to code generation by setting the Rust flag `-emit mir`.
 I.e.:

 ```
 RUSTFLAGS=--emit=mir kani test.rs
 ```

-The compiler will generate a few files, but I recommend looking at the files that have the following suffix: `kani.mir`.
+The compiler will generate a few files, but we recommend looking at the files that have the following suffix: `kani.mir`.
 Those files will include the entire MIR collected by our reachability analysis.
-It will include functions from all dependencies, including `std` library.
+It will include functions from all dependencies, including the `std` library.
 One limitation is that we dump one copy of each specialization of the MIR function, even though the MIR body itself doesn't change.